sambhavsaxena/dopeshit/README.md

 * Replace the local path in the `.desktop` file and you're good to go.

 ### Contributing Guide
-Raise your pr's i'll merge if its useful. easy.
+Raise your pr's i'll merge if they're useful. easy.